 - Dark urine

-Although ReVia, Depade, and Vivitrol are considered safe and effective drugs for treating opioid use disorder and alcohol use disorder, there are some considerations to keep in mind about naltrexone.
+Although ReVia, Depade, and Vivitrol are considered safe and effective drugs for treating opioid use disorder and alcohol use disorder, there are some risks of taking naltrexone:

-- Individuals with acute liver or kidney problems, or hepatitis, should not take naltrexone as it could worsen these conditions.
+- Individuals with acute liver problems, kidney problems, or hepatitis should not take naltrexone as it could worsen these conditions.

-- Because naltrexone blocks some of the effects of opioids and alcohol, individuals who have used naltrexone and then return to drinking or using opioid drugs may be more sensitive to the effects of drugs or alcohol, or not feel the full effects of the amount they’ve used.
-This may lead to overdose or dangerous behavior.
+- Because naltrexone blocks some of the effects of alcohol and opioids, individuals who have used naltrexone and then return to drinking or using opioid drugs may be more sensitive to the effects of drugs or alcohol, or not feel the full effects of the amount they’ve used.
+This can lead to overdose or dangerous behavior.

-- In order for naltrexone to manage addiction, individuals must continue to take the medication.
-A missed dose could lead to an increase in cravings or relapse.
-Vivitrol is sometimes preferred in order to avoid forgetting to take a pill.
+- For naltrexone to successfully manage addiction, you must continue to take the medication.
+A missed dose could lead to an increase in cravings or to relapse.
+Vivitrol is sometimes preferred to avoid forgetting to take a pill.
 It is a monthly shot in a doctor’s office.

 - Naltrexone should never be used with high doses of opioid drugs.
 This can result in coma or death.